espocrm/documentation/user-guide/sales-management.md

 This report will show revenue forecast based on probabilities of opportunities.

-Users who have an access to this report will be able to add it on their dashboards.
+Users, who have an access to this report, will be able to add it on their dashboards.